 - Number of accounts following

-In the lower part of the Social Messaging widget, agents can view the consumer post from within the Conversational Cloud, nested under its parent post, in order to have a clear context about the consumer topic.
+Under the consumer profile in the Social Messaging widget, agents can view the consumer post from within the Conversational Cloud in order to have a clear context of the conversation’s topic.
+Tapping on the post in the Social Widget opens the post in the native platform.